Corey Corey

 Corey runs as an MCP server.
 You add it from inside Claude (Desktop or Code) with one line, sign in once, then talk to it in plain language.
 It reaches into the tools and accounts you already use - there is no platform to migrate to and no data to hand over.

 The engine is Corey: the reasoning, planning and execution core, identical for every buyer.
 The overlay is yours: your facts, voice, products, tools and guardrails.
-Engine plus overlay, running, is your Agentic OS - a system that does the work the way you would.
+Engine plus overlay, running, is your operating system - a system that does the work the way you would.

 No. Corey plans every job and shows you the plan before acting.
 Read-only steps run freely, but anything that writes, sends, spends or is irreversible waits behind an approval you set.
 You stay the CEO; Corey is the operator.